Supercritical fluid extraction: Maximizing solubility

 Generally, higher pressure will increase solubility.
 The effect of temperature is less certain, as close to the critical point, increasing the temperature causes decreases in density, and hence dissolving power.
 At pressures well above the critical pressure, solubility is likely to increase with temperature.
 Addition of low levels of modifiers (sometimes called entrainers), such as methanol and ethanol, can also significantly increase solubility, particularly of more polar compounds.

 Optimizing flow rate

 The flow rate of supercritical carbon dioxide should be measured in terms of mass flow rather than by volume because the density of the changes according to the temperature both before entering the pump heads and during compression.
 Coriolis flow meters are best used to achieve such flow confirmation.
 To maximize the rate of extraction, the flow rate should be high enough for the extraction to be completely diffusion limited (but this will be very wasteful of solvent).
 However, to minimize the amount of solvent used, the extraction should be completely solubility limited (which will take a very long time).
 Flow rate must therefore be determined depending on the competing factors of time and solvent costs, and also capital costs of pumps, heaters and heat exchangers.
 The optimum flow rate will probably be somewhere in the region where both solubility and diffusion are significant factors.
+Another limiting factor is the fluidization velocity of the raw material.
+If the flow of CO2 through the raw material is fluidizing too much of the material it can create channels which will lead to preferential flow without efficient extraction.

+Industrialization

+There is a long list of industrial processes based on supercritical fluids already with CO2 clearly leading as the most common solvent to be used.

+A lot of work has been done in 1980s within the food industry for decaffeination of tea and coffee, extraction of aromas from spices and herbs and the extraction of hops for the beer industry.
+Those are still major applications whereas more and more special and unique processes like the cleaning of cork, treatment of rice and pharmaceutical applications are added to the list of successful industrializations.